Dm-Rb/OpenProjectNotificator_tg_bot/README.md

 ## User API Token Creation

-1. Register an account in OpenProject with administrator rights
-Note: This account will serve as a service account.
+1. Register an account in OpenProject with administrator rights.
+This account will serve as a service account.
 The access token will be used for making requests to the OpenProject API to obtain more detailed information not contained in the webhook body.

 2. Log in with this account